Do I Need Additional Medical Malpractice Insurance For Telemedicine?

+So, does medical malpractice insurance cover telemedicine?
 The following guidelines come from recommendations made by The Center For Connected Health Policy, and they do not represent official guidance on malpractice coverage or the type of policy necessary.
 For definitive information and guidance, we recommend contacting your malpractice coverage or legal counsel.

 Contact Your Carrier

 Before adding telemedicine to your practice, reach out to your malpractice coverage and verify that your current policy covers telemedicine services.
 Many carriers have a list of technical requirements and telemedicine best practices that they provide to their insured.

 The Center For Connected Health Policy also recommends discussing whether the policy allows you to practice over state lines.
 Some policies may not extend outside the boundaries of the state where you are licensed, and you may need multiple policies if you’re licensed in more than one state.
 If you were hoping to connect with patients while on vacation or in another location where you are not licensed, this is important information to have.

 Why Does My Location Matter?

 State laws vary considerably on malpractice judgments, and some insurers may not be able to cover services that are provided in states with laws the vary markedly from the state where the policy was bound.
 If you’re licensed in multiple states or you travel frequently and hope to use telemedicine to bridge those gaps, you’ll want to make this clear to your insurance carrier so the representative can verify that your coverage extends to these circumstances.

 Will The Premium Go Up?